bamless/pulsar/README.md

 ## Supported features

-The analysis of source files is broken down in multiple passes each reporting a specific class of errors.
-For now all passes are always enabled, but in the near future they will be toggleable via command line arguments.
+The analysis of source files is broken down into multiple passes each reporting a specific class of errors.
+Each pass can be disabled at will, and the behaviour of some of them can be changed by passing extra command line options.
+To list all available options simply pass `-h` flag to pulsar.

 ### Syntax analysis pass
 Or more simply, the parser.
 This reports syntax errors and some more semantic ones like assignment to a non-lvalue expression.
-This pass does exactly the same things that the `jstar` command line interface and the `jstarc` compiler already do, and its main use is to obtain a correctly formed parse tree on which to apply subsequent passses.
+This pass does exactly the same things that the **J\*** runtime parser already does, and its main use is to obtain a correctly formed parse tree on which to apply subsequent passses.
 If this pass fails with an error, no other pass will be executed, as we do not support partial parsing of source code.
+Obviously, this pass can't be disabled.

+### Semantic checking pass
+This pass performs the same checks that the **J\*** runtime compiler already does, such as unpacking declarations/assignments consistency, usage of break/continue inside loops and checking that return statements are inside functions.
+This pass can't be disabled, as source files that don't pass these checks are not considered valid **J\*** source files.

 ### Variable resolution pass
 This pass is responsible for checking variable declarations and their use.
 It makes sure that variables respect scoping rules and that are declared before usage.
-It also checks for possibly uninitialize variables.
-A variable is considered uninitialized if its declaration doesn't have an initializer and its not assigned to a value in all execution paths prior to its usage.
+It also checks for possibly uninitialized variables.
+A variable is considered uninitialized if its declaration doesn't have an initializer and its not assigned a value in all execution paths prior to its usage.
 Another check that is performed is the checking of declaration before usage of `static` global variables.
+This pass can be completely disabled by passing the `-v, --no-variable-resolution` option.
+By passing the `-g, --no-redefined-globals` this pass will not check for redefinition of global variables, as they are technically allowed by the language.
 Examples:

 resolve.jsr: